Frequently Asked Questions about Music Licensing and Music Rights

 Q: I am recording and releasing a song with a sample (a sound clip of someone else’s song in it).
 It’s only two seconds—I don’t need permission for this, do I?

 A: Whether you are using half a second of someone else’s recording or all of it, you ALWAYS need permission.
 Please see Music Sample Clearance

 Q: I am a small business owner in the videography/photography business, and I would like to add popular music to people’s wedding videos and photo slide shows.
 Since these are for home use and private viewings, I don’t need to get permission, do I?

-A: Actually, you ALWAYS need to get permission to use someone else’s song.
-For this kind of usage, where music is synchronized with visual content, you need two kinds of licenses: a synchronization license and a master use license.
-Please see our article on DVD Videographers.
+A: For this kind of usage, where music is synchronized with visual content, you need two kinds of licenses: a synchronization license and a master use license.
+Please see our article on Small Business Videographers.

 Q. I am a musician who plays gigs around town, and I often sing standards and other popular songs in addition to my own music.
 Do I need to get permission to do this?

-A. If you are just performing live (not recording) these popular songs, you do not need to worry about getting permission to do so.
-The venues where you perform should have performing rights agreements in place with the performing rights organizations (ASCAP, BMI, SESAC) giving the venue the right to have live music.
-That is their responsibility, not you the live music performer.
+A. If you are just performing live (not recording) these popular songs, the venues where you perform will in most cases have performing rights agreements in place with the 3 U.S. performing rights organizations (ASCAP, BMI, SESAC).

 Q. I am directing/writing a piece of theater to be performed in a few months.
 I have a song in mind for the end of it, or it may be a musical containing many songs.
 Do I need to get permission to do this?
 How?

 A. For these types of "scripted" live performance usage, you will need permissions from the licensors prior to any performances.
 If a band is going to be performing the music live, publisher's permission is all you need, but if you’re going to use someone else’s recording (i.e. Barbra Streisand singing “Memory”), you will also need permission from the record label in the form of a master use license.